pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/setup-environment.en.md

 1. To verify your installation, open powershell and type `cf`.
 If your installation was successful, the cf CLI help listing appears.
 You may need to restart the powershell window to see the cf cli help listing appear.

-## Load your creds and API URL in environment variables
+## Save your creds and API URL to environment variables

 1. Open a powershell window and type in the following commands.
-Remember to replace the values below with your student creds assigned in the [Sheet](/demo/intro-creds).
+Remember to replace the values below with your student creds that were assigned to you.

   ```bash
   $env:cf_api = "<PAS API URL>"